Tallguy297/SimpleHTTPServerWithUpload/README.md

 https://gist.github.com/UniIsland/3346170

 I have added icons for directory and videos.
-Pictures (BMP, GIF, JPG, PNG) will display thumbnails.
-Directory listing is in a table format with file sizes.
+Pictures (BMP, GIF, JPG, PNG) will display thumbnails.\n Directory listing is in a table format with file sizes.

 This script also supports IP Address & Port binding.